 Ben: Okay.
 All right, well Andrew I appreciate you coming on the show.
 I appreciate you telling us a little bit about what the designer’s perspective is.
 That wraps up this episode of the Voices of Search podcast.
 Thanks for listening to my conversation with Andrew Lassetter, the Product Design Manager at Udemy.
 We’d love to continue this conversation with you, so if you’re interested in contacting Andrew you can find a link to his LinkedIn profile in our show notes.
 You can contact him on Twitter where his hand is @CivilanDesign.
 Or you can visit his company website, which is Udemy.com.

 Ben: Also, if you’re interested in a finding a new gig, Udemy is hiring.
 You can go to Udemy.com/Careers.

 Ben: If you have general marketing questions or if you’d like to talk about this podcast, you could find my contact information in our show notes, or you can shoot me a Tweet @BenJShap.

-Ben: If you’re interested in learning more about how to use search data to boost your organic traffic, online visibility, or to gain competitive insights, head over to Searchmetrics.com/Diagnostic for your complimentary advisory session with our Digital Strategies team.
+Ben: If you’re interested in learning more about how to use search data to boost your organic traffic, online visibility, or to gain competitive insights, head over to Searchmetrics.com/request-free-consultation for your complimentary advisory session with our Digital Strategies team.